 Eat Together: When we go, it makes us hungry.
 GO Team members share life together: sharing meals together, studying the Word, celebrating joys and listening to each other’s stories, offering words of blessing and playing together, too.
 This is life in a GO Team in which each member from infant to centenarian is valued and vital.

-Contact Mindy Franklin to discuss next steps for an FPC GO Team.
+To learn more about GO Teams or to discuss next steps for initiating an FPC GO Team, contact Mindy Franklin.